 Calcium hardness (range 175-275 ppm) refers to the number of dissolved materials (mostly calcium carbonate) in water.
-A low calcium hardness can lead to corrosion of equipment or the etching of a plaster finish.
+Low calcium hardness can lead to corrosion of equipment or the etching of a plaster finish.
 A calcium hardness level that is too high causes cloudy water and scaling.

 100% cyanuric acid – chlorine stabilizer.
 It prolongs the effective life of chlorine by reducing loss caused by the sun.
 Sometimes referred to as a conditioner, 1 lb. per 4,000 gallons of water will provide an initial stabilizer level of 30 ppm.
 Stabilizer pre-conditions your pool water to make chlorine last longer.
 Use at the beginning of each season to protect chlorine from the sun’s damaging effects and increase its effectiveness.

 Calcium chloride – increases calcium hardness.
-This is a convenient and safe granular product for raising calcium hardness of pool water to aid in the prevention of corrosion, etched plaster and other problems resulting from low calcium hardness.
+This is a convenient and safe granular product for raising the calcium hardness of pool water to aid in the prevention of corrosion, etched plaster, and other problems resulting from low calcium hardness.

-Black algae develops as black patches on pool surfaces.
-It can be scraped with your fingernail, and has a dark green appearance if smeared.
-You can remove black algae with vigorous daily brushing and a double dosage of a shock treatment.
+Black algae develop as black patches on pool surfaces.
+It can be scraped with your fingernail and has a dark green appearance if smeared.
+You can remove black algae with vigorous daily brushing and a double dosage of shock treatment.
 A granular algae remover may be used as a spot treatment in plaster pools only.

 Red algae is actually a bacteria, not algae.
-It shows up on pool surfaces as loose, rust colored specks or clinging, bright pink patches.
-Use a soluble dosage of a shock treatment.
+It shows up on pool surfaces as loose, rust-colored specks or clinging bright pink patches.
+Use a soluble dosage of shock treatment.